 Once you have a short list of names, let them sit for a bit and come back to the list.

 Taking a few days to step away from the creative process will provide you the opportunity to gain some perspective and come back with fresh eyes.

 This is also a good opportunity to involve others.

 Not only is involving others a good idea for creating member engagement and loyalty, it’s just a smart move to include potential consumers or clients when testing names.

-Moreover, the best way to ensure a co-op’s name resonates with its members or shareholders is to include them in the process of selecting the name.
+Moreover, the best way to ensure a co-op’s name resonates with its members is to include them in the process of choosing it.
 This can easily be achieved through a variety of forums, including a group or community meeting, online survey, through social media, or even posts on a community bulletin board.

 To move closer to a decision, using a dotmocracy exercise to select a name is a great way to engage members or shareholders in a fun, productive activity.